Civlo85/gsmHat/README.md

     5. At the prompt `Would you like the serial port hardware to be enabled?` answer 'Yes'
     6. Exit raspi-config and reboot the Pi for changes to take effect.

+### Using it

-3. Import gsmHat to your project
+1. Import gsmHat to your project

 ```Python
 from gsmHat import GSMHat, SMS
 ```

-4. Init gsmHat
+2. Init gsmHat

 ```Python
 gsm = GSMHat('/dev/ttyS0', 115200)
 ```

-5. Check, if new SMS are available in your main loop
+3. Check, if new SMS are available in your main loop

 ```Python
 # Check, if new SMS is available